uptane/pures/pure2.md

     3. Check that each Targets metadata filename listed in the previous Snapshot metadata file is also listed in this Snapshot metadata file.
 If this condition is not met, discard the new Snapshot metadata file, abort the update cycle, and log the failure.
 (Checks for a rollback attack.)

     4. It is not necessary to check whether the Snapshot metadata file from the Image repository is expired.
-Image repository snapshot metadata often has shorter expiry times than is desirable for offline updates, so this safeguard against freeze attacks SHOULD be skipped in most cases.
+Image repository Snapshot metadata often has shorter expiry times than is desirable for offline updates, so this safeguard against freeze attacks SHOULD be skipped in most cases.

 8. Check if updated Image repository Targets metadata is available in the well-known location.
 For each Targets metadata file listed in the Image repository Snapshot metadata: